⏱ Reading time: ~75 minutes·★★ Difficulty: Intermediate

 Receiver or Other Court-Appointed Person: If a court order directs income to be paid to a receiver or another person (perhaps in a legal dispute or insolvency), that receiver/person is the representative taxpayer for the income.
 They must handle that money as if they were the taxpayer.
 For instance, if a court appoints a receiver to collect rents of a property during litigation, the receiver should file returns for those rents and pay the tax due from the rents, even though the ultimate owner might get the net income later.
 The law even specifies this applies whether or not the receiver is entitled to benefit from the income, and even if the beneficiary’s entitlement is contingent or uncertain.
 So, the duty is clear: if you handle the money, you handle the tax.

 Company as Agent for Absent Shareholders: Section 57 of the Act provides that a company or society is deemed to be the agent for any of its shareholders or members who are absent from Zimbabwe.
 This means the company is responsible for tax on any income accruing to such shareholders in that capacity.
-A practical application is the withholding of dividends tax: the company withholds the tax on dividends paid to a foreign shareholder and remits it to ZIMRA (acting as the shareholder’s tax agent).
-If the shareholder is abroad and perhaps doesn’t file any returns locally, ZIMRA still collects via the company.
+A practical application is the withholding of dividends tax: the company withholds the tax on dividends paid to a foreign shareholder and remits it to ZIMRA (acting as the shareholder’ s tax agent).
+If the shareholder is abroad and perhaps doesn’ t file any returns locally, ZIMRA still collects via the company.
 This provision essentially reinforces withholding tax mechanisms by making the company accountable.
 It also could cover scenarios like distributions from a local co-operative to a non-resident member.

 Recent amendments have expanded who can be appointed as an agent.
 The definition of “person” for purposes of this section now explicitly includes financial institutions, partnerships, and designated businesses or professions.
 “Designated business or professional service” would include entities like lawyers, estate agents, accountants (as defined in anti-money laundering laws).
 This means ZIMRA can appoint, say, your lawyer or broker as an agent to surrender funds they hold for you, or even a government department that might owe you a payment.
 In tandem, the definition of “tax” for this section includes not just the principal tax but also interest and penalties, ensuring the agent can be made to pay those as well.

 If a person appointed as agent fails to comply (for instance, a bank refuses to freeze and hand over a debtor’s funds), ZIMRA can take legal action against that agent.
 In practice, non-compliance could result in the agent being held personally liable for the amount or even charged with an offense.
 (The Income Tax Act provides offenses for persons who willfully fail to comply with any provision – an agent ignoring a valid section 58 notice could arguably fall under that.)
-In short, once you’re declared an agent via a written notice, you must turn over the funds you hold for the taxpayer, or face the risk of penalties yourself.
+Once you’re declared an agent via a written notice, you must turn over the funds you hold for the taxpayer, or face the risk of penalties yourself.

 Liquidators and judicial managers of companies, as well as curators of individuals under disability, deserve special mention even though the law treats them under the umbrella of trustees (as discussed).
 These roles occur in specific circumstances and carry unique practical duties:

 One important legal requirement is that a liquidator is generally expected to obtain a Tax Clearance Certificate from ZIMRA before finalizing the liquidation and distributing assets to shareholders.
 This isn’t explicitly written in the Income Tax Act as a step, but it is a matter of practice and prudence.
 In fact, the Companies Act (now replaced by the Companies and Other Business Entities Act) and insolvency laws coordinate with tax laws to ensure tax debts are addressed in the liquidation process.
 If a liquidator distributes assets without paying tax, ZIMRA can pursue the liquidator personally under the representative taxpayer liability rules (because the liquidator had control of the funds).
-Section 56 would apply: if the liquidator “parts with funds” that could have paid tax, while tax is still unpaid, the liquidator becomes personally liable for the tax.
-This is a powerful deterrent—no sensible liquidator wants personal liability for a company’s tax debts.
-Therefore, they usually pay tax first, before other creditors get paid (tax may rank as a preferential claim), and certainly before any distribution to owners.
-Liquidators also often publish notices to creditors that include tax authorities, and they will engage with ZIMRA to quantify any claims.
+Section 56 would apply:

 Practically, curators and guardians should register with ZIMRA as representing the individual.
 For a minor child, typically the child’s income (if any) might be taxed in the hands of the guardian until the child comes of age.
 For someone incapacitated, any ongoing income like rentals, interest, business profits, etc., need to be reported by the curator.
 The curator can also avail the person of any tax deductions or credits they’re entitled to (for example, medical expenses, if applicable).
 The law ensures the curator has the right to indemnify themselves from the person’s funds for any tax paid, similar to an executor.